 March 24, 2021: Perspectives on Racism and Hate for Asian Americans

-There was also a discussion component for our Salus community to engage with the panelists and each other.
-This session was be recorded for those not able to attend.
+The forum panelists included our very own Board of Trustees member, Joyce Koh, JD; Salus partner, Ken Wong; and Chestnut Hill College professor and psychologist, Bindu Methikalam, PhD.
+Panelists shared their personal stories and perspectives, with a discussion component for our Salus community to engage with the panelists and each other.
+This session was recorded for those not able to attend.

 October 28, 2020: Lunch and Learn Featuring Janet LaBreck